Updated: 6 days ago

 What are some side effects I might experience?

-Rarely, serious side effects can occur with the ring, such as blood clots and strokes.
-If you experience sudden and/or severe pain in your abdomen, chest, head, or legs that may be accompanied by dizziness, nausea, vomiting, difficulty catching your breath, or changes in vision or mental status, call your healthcare provider right away and/or get to an emergency room.
-When starting the ring, you may experience nausea, headache, breast tenderness, or changes in weight, mood, libido, or bleeding .
-Typically, these side effects resolve within three months.
-You may notice more vaginal discharge -- that is harmless.
-If you have vaginal irritation or discharge that is clumpy, foul-smelling, or has a color, see your doctor to make sure there's no infection.
+Rare but serious side effects can occur with the ring, such as blood clots and strokes.
+If you experience sudden and/or severe pain in your stomach, chest, head, or legs with or without dizziness, nausea, vomiting, difficulty breathing, or changes in vision or mental status, call your health care provider right away and/or get to an emergency room.
+When starting the ring, you may experience nausea, headache, breast tenderness, or changes in weight, mood, sex drive, or bleeding.
+Typically, these resolve within 3 months.
+You may notice more vaginal discharge, which is harmless.
+If you have vaginal irritation or discharge that is clumpy, smelly, and colored, see your provider as these could be signs of an infection.

 Is it right for me?

-The ring is an effective, convenient, pill-free option that is safe for most people.
-Some health conditions make it unsafe to use the ring but the minipill can be used instead (examples: history of blood clots, high blood pressure, and smoker over age 35).
+The ring is an effective, convenient, pill-free option that is safe for many people.
+Both rings are latex-free, making them safe for those with a latex allergy.
+Some health conditions (history of blood clots, high blood pressure, stroke, heart attack, migraine, smoking, and age over 35) make it unsafe to use the ring, so other methods (without estrogen) can be used instead (see other fact sheets here).
 Another important factor is comfort with using a vaginal product.